-Paul concluded that he would rather not only keep his thorn but he would rather glory in his infirmities in order for the power of Christ to rest upon him and remain with him.
+Paul concluded that he would rather not only keep his thorn but he would also glory in his infirmities in order for the power of Christ to rest upon him and remain with him.

 Benefits of Keeping Your Thorn

-The apostle was serving God even with the thorn in his flesh.
 Paul thought if God removed the thorn, he could serve God on a deeper level.
 At the time, he was constantly been attacked by enemies everywhere he went.
-He was stoned, beaten, thrown into prison and faced other hardships.
+He was stoned, beaten, thrown into prison, and faced other hardships.
 Paul probably thought surely God would remove the thorn from such a faithful servant.

 With God's grace, Paul understood that it was not a matter of getting rid of his enemies and hardships.
 It was a matter of handling his enemies God's way because of His grace.

 Paul was made humble by keeping his thorn.
 He no longer felt the need to be exalted.
 He was more useful with his thorn than without it.
 The thorn in his flesh was a reminder of God's grace.
 Paul realized that through this weakness he was made strong.
 We should keep our thorn for the same reason Paul kept his.